ryounus-io/site/content/blog/adding-dark-mode-support-with-a-one-line-change/index.md

 </h3>
 ```

 As you can see, I have quite a few classes in my mark-up which leads to a more expressive way of styling as you know exactly what each class does - each class has a single responsibility.
 From the example above, you can also see that all screen-size breakpoints are defined so when those conditions apply the browser will automatically switch to those classes instead.
-Again, using the above snippet as an example you will notice that if a `sm` device is used it will use the `text-3xl` class.
-Whereas if I had a `xl` device I would automatically be using the `text-6xl` class.
+Again, using the above snippet as an example you will notice that if an `sm` device is used it will use the `text-3xl` class.
+Whereas if I had an `xl` device I would automatically be using the `text-6xl` class.
 It is extremely powerful and efficient to be able to define these classes across device breakpoints in such an expressive manner.
 I no longer have to spend time messing with naming schemes for classes, no need for large custom CSS files and therefore no more slower development. 💨🚀

 ### What is Dark mode